Nazara Technologies: Sportskeeda

 Sportskeeda is a global sports and esports media subsidiary of Nazara Technologies headquartered in Bangalore, India.
 It features news, articles, and live coverage of sports such as cricket, association football, American football, basketball, mixed martial arts, and professional wrestling.
 In 2009, the company was founded by Porush Jain.
 After a few months, the company raised an undisclosed amount of funding from angel investors.
 In 2011, an early stage venture capital funding company, Seedfund, invested ₹2.8 crore.

 In 2019, Nazara Technologies acquired a 67% stake in Sportskeeda for ₹44 crore, valuing Sportskeeda at ₹65 crore.
 In 2020, during the COVID-19 pandemic, the company launched two video series: Freehit and SKlive, featuring interviews with prominent sportspeople.
 In May 2022, Nazara set up its subsidiary Sportskeeda Inc. in Delaware, US.
 In November 2022, Porush Jain resigned as CEO and Ajay Pratap Singh was promoted to take his place.

-In 2023, Sportskeeda acquired a 73.27% stake in Pro Football Network LLC, a US-based sports analysis website that covers the National Football League (NFL) and college football, for ₹16 crore (US$1.82 million).
+In 2023, Sportskeeda acquired a 73.27% stake in Pro Football Network LLC, a US-based sports analysis website that covers the NFL and college football, for ₹16 crore (US$1.82 million).
 In 2024, Nazara Technologies further acquired 19.35 % for ₹145.5 crore in Absolute Sports, the parent company of Sportskeeda, increasing its total ownership to 91%.
 In 2025, Nazara Technologies acquired Curve Games, the parent company of Sportskeeda, 100% for ₹247 crore, increasing its total ownership to 100%.